Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Clinical trials by Walker et al. in Sleep Medicine Reviews (2017) demonstrated that sermorelin therapy increased slow-wave sleep by 35% and improved sleep continuity in adults with age-related sleep decline.
 The study showed particular benefits in participants over 40, where natural growth hormone production typically begins declining.

-A comprehensive analysis by Rodriguez et al. (2020) involving 234 patients found that 12 weeks of sermorelin therapy improved sleep quality scores by an average of 3.2 points on the Pittsburgh Sleep Quality Index.
+A full analysis by Rodriguez et al. (2020) involving 234 patients found that 12 weeks of sermorelin therapy improved sleep quality scores by an average of 3.2 points on the Pittsburgh Sleep Quality Index.
 The study also noted improvements in sleep-related quality of life measures and reduced daytime fatigue.

 Sermorelin is typically dosed at 0.2-0.3 mg administered subcutaneously before bedtime.
 The peptide should be taken on an empty stomach to maximize absorption and growth hormone response.
 Peak effects occur 15-30 minutes after injection, making timing important for optimal sleep benefits.